tolgaozden/Replication_HMOZ_2023_QE/README.md

 ### Contact information:

 Latest update on 04.04.2023.
-Contact tozden@bankofcanada.ca for any questions and inquiries.
+Contact "tozden@bank-banque-canada.ca" for any questions and inquiries.

 ### Software requirements: